ferrumnet/staking/README.md

 **To Add rewards to a staking pool**

-- from admin url , go to url http://localhost:3000/admin/addReward
+- from admin url set up in previous step , go to url http://localhost:3000/admin/addReward

 - ensure to connect metamask to deployed contract network from previous step.